 - Part 7 – What is the buyer’s role in the NPI process?

 Thanks to Kickstarter, Indiegogo, and other crowdfunding platforms, raising funds on the merits of a great idea has gotten much easier.
 Many projects have been funded quickly, sometimes raising millions of dollars, without giving away control of the company to investors.

 Meanwhile, the hard work of getting from a product design to the “production ready” stage hasn’t gotten any easier.
 New product introduction like this remains a challenge for teams doing it for the first time.
 For many, the dream stops here, and the nightmare begins.

 - Around 90% of new products manufactured in China fail on at least one objective (timing, quality, cost).

 - Around 80% of new products manufactured in China fail on at least two objectives (timing, quality, cost).

 How many Kickstarter projects have been delayed by more than a year?
 How many had to throw in the towel before mass production even began?
 How many are called a scam by backers who complain about very long delays and poor communication about the project status?

-This guide will show you how to avoid your project falling into the majority above.
+This guide to the new product introduction process will show you how to avoid your project falling into the majority above.